openmv/tensorflow-lib/README.md

 ### Edge Impulse SDK (TensorFlow) Changes

 If you edit anything in the Edge Impulse SDK (TensorFlow) repo, make sure to do `python make.py --clean` afterward to delete any cached changes.
+Otherwise, you may get confusing errors.

 ## Prebuilt Files